Berchez/ReactJS-Projects/README.md

 * useContext
 * useReducer

-## Projeto: Landing Pages
+## Project: Landing Pages

-Este projeto foi desenvolvido com a finalidade de praticar o conteudo estudado em uma situação mais "real".
-Além disto foram aprendidos as tecnologias:
+This project was developed in order to practice the content studied in a more "real" situation.
+In addition, the technologies were learned:

 * Strapi
 * PostgreSQL